Why is my supply line foul smell

 Plumbing

-The answer to 'why is my supply line foul smell' is that a foul odor coming from your plumbing supply lines is typically caused by bacteria growth or a blockage in the line.
-This can happen due to stagnant water, mineral buildup, or organic matter getting trapped in the line.
+The answer to 'why is my supply line foul smell' is that a foul odor coming from your plumbing supply lines is often caused by bacteria growth or a blockage in the line.
+This can happen when water sits stagnant in the pipes, allowing bacteria to thrive and produce unpleasant smells.
+Common causes include a clogged line, a leak, or a problem with the water heater.

 Step-by-Step Guide